 There are no user serviceable parts inside the product.
 Do not remove or attempt to service the product by any unauthorized service center.
-This warranty is voided if (i) the product has been modified or repaired by any unauthorized service center, (ii) the product was subject to accident, abuse, or improper use (iii) the product was subject to conditions more severe than those specified in the manual.
+This warranty is voided if (i) the product has been modified or repaired by any unauthorized service center, (ii) the product was subject to accident, abuse, or improper use, or (iii) the product was subject to conditions more severe than those specified in the manual.

 Warranty service may be obtained by contacting TRENDnet within the applicable warranty period and providing a copy of the dated proof of the purchase.
-Upon proper submission of required documentation a Return Material Authorization (RMA) number will be issued.
+Upon proper submission of required documentation, a Return Material Authorization (RMA) number will be issued.
 An RMA number is required in order to initiate warranty service support for all TRENDnet products.
 Products that are sent to TRENDnet for RMA service must have the RMA number marked on the outside of return packages and sent to TRENDnet prepaid, insured and packaged appropriately for safe shipment.
-Customers shipping from outside of the USA and Canada are responsible for return shipping fees.
-Customers shipping from outside of the USA are responsible for custom charges, including but not limited to, duty, tax, and other fees.
+International customers shipping from outside of the USA and Canada are responsible for any return shipping and/or customs charges, including but not limited to, duty, tax, and other fees.